yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2021/index.md

     "./octopath2.jpg"
   >}}

-In OpenGL, colours are stored in channels, and the way they are laid out varies depending on the format used.
+In OpenGL, colors are stored in channels, and the way they are laid out varies depending on the format used.
 For example, the `RGB` format stores the color channels in the order "Red, Green and, Blue," while the `BGR` format stores the channels in the order "Blue, Green, and Red".
 Unfortunately, this latter format isn't supported internally by OpenGL, which caused problems with a number of games that made use of `BGR` textures: their Red and Blue channels were swapped and the final images looked blue-ish.